How to Answer Audience Questions and Master the Q&A

 It appeared to the rest of the room that their thoughts were spontaneous, when they were actually using tiny bullet-points to stay on track.

-Here’s a few examples you can steal:
+Here are a few examples you can steal:

-Past-Present-Future: Here’s what we used to do, here’s how things work now, and here’s what we envision for the future.
+• Past-Present-Future: Here’s what we used to do, here’s how things work now, and here’s what we envision for the future.

-Negative-Positive-Negative: One upside of this is A, a potential downside is B, but overall we believe the outcome will be positive because of C.
+• Negative-Positive-Negative: One upside of this is A, a potential downside is B, but overall we believe the outcome will be positive because of C.

-Problem-Solution: The main problem as I see it is A, the best solution for this is B.
+• Problem-Solution: The main problem as I see it is A, the best solution for this is B.

 These frameworks are particularly effective when they use the power of three.

-You can simply take an idea and begin expressing your spontaneous train of thought, and because it’s build around a framework, your answer will be structured and engaging.
+You can take an idea and begin expressing your spontaneous train of thought, and because it’s build around a framework, your answer will be structured and engaging.

-Reframe or expand the question.
+6. Reframe or Expand the Question.

-The most obvious example is getting asked a strictly yes/no question, when you might believe there is a third option to consider.
+Questions can be framed in a way that make them difficult to answer.
+The most obvious example is getting asked a strict yes/no question, when you might believe there is a third option to consider.

 Then you need to explain why you see things differently.